Tidal marsh: Anthropogenic threats

 Historically, the global loss of tidal marshes can be attributed to the implementation of tidal restrictions and other draining activities.
 Tidal restrictions methods include diking, tide gates, and impoundments, which were implemented on coastal lands internationally in favour of creating agricultural land, as exemplified with large-scale diking that has occurred in Atlantic Canada and the U.S. (e.g. in The Bay of Fundy).

 Historical changes (due to anthropogenic activity) to tidal marshes have a lasting impact on them today.
 Tidal marshes have experienced the Gold Rush which filled some marshes with sediment due to erosion.
 Logging has also damaged tidal marshes due to their decomposition and filling of marshes.
 Tidal marshes sensitivity to anthropogenic activity have created long lasting affects.

 Currently, rising sea levels is one of the leading threats to tidal marshes caused by global warming and climate change.
 Pollution due to urbanization also continues to endanger tidal marsh ecosystems.

 Restoration

 Restoration of tidal marshes through the removal of tidal restrictions to re-establish degraded ecosystem services have been underway internationally for decades.
-Deliberate and natural restoration practices have occurred in the U.S., United Kingdom, Europe, and Canada.
+Deliberate and natural restoration practices have been implemented in the U.S., United Kingdom, Europe, and Canada.
 Research shows that tidal marsh restoration can be evaluated through various factors, such as vegetation, biogeochemical responses (e.g. salinity, sediment deposition, pH, and carbon sequestration), hydrologic responses, and wildlife community responses.